Ashurst History, Family Crest & Coats of Arms

 The name Ashurst has a long Anglo-Saxon heritage.
 The name comes from when a family lived in Ashurst in the county of Lancashire.
 The name derives from the Old English words, ash, meaning ash tree, and hyrst, meaning hill, and indicates that the town was named for a hill on which ash trees grew.

 Early Origins of the Ashurst family

 The surname Ashurst was first found in the counties of Lancashire, Cheshire, and the north west of England.
 The Lancashire family seems to be the oldest as noted "A Lancashire family of good antiquity, and until the middle of the last century lords of Ashurst in that county, where they appear to have been seated not long after the Conquest."
 In the north transept of the church of Leigh, Staffordshire are monuments to the Ashenhurst family.
 "The family of Ashhurst had lands [in Skelmersdale, Lancashire] in 1346 and frequently occur later."

 Important Dates for the Ashurst family

-Another 337 words (24 lines of text) covering the years 1614, 1680, 1679, 1662, 1645, 1711, 1681, 1695, 1715, 1722, 1614, 1680, 1647 and 1720 are included under the topic Early Ashurst History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ashurst research.
+Another 104 words (7 lines of text) covering the years 1614, 1680, 1647, 1720, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Ashurst History in all our PDF Extended History products and printed products wherever possible.

 Ashurst Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Ashurst have been found, including Ashhurst, Ashurst, Ashirst, Ashairst, Ashenhurst and others.